 If you wish to apply for an EOR, please email us and we will send you an 'Enquiry on Results' form.
 You must return this form to us, along with your original Test Report Form and payment within 5 weeks of your test date.

 The fee for this service is €95.00.
 If, following the EOR, you are awarded a higher score, this fee will be refunded to you in full.
-Please note that the EOR process normally takes 6 - 8 weeks from the time it is submitted to the British Council.
+Please note that the EOR process takes up to 4 weeks from the time it is submitted to the British Council.

 Yes - you may take the IELTS test as often as you wish.